Larisa-Antsifrova/se-school-hw03-testing/README.md

 ### / - Home

-Endpoint returns welcome message with basic information about other endpoints.
+Returns welcome message with basic information about other endpoints.

 #### Home endpoint request